dachafra/RMLC-CSV/README.md

 # RMLC: RDF Mapping Language for CSV files
 RMLC is the RDF mapping language for CSV files based on the W3C standard R2RML.
 At this moment, RMLC main contributions are:
-- Exploit the implicit joins between CSV files applying general and individual transformation functions.
+- Exploit the implicit joins between CSV files applying SQL transformation functions.
-- Create an enriched database schema with the data types of each column (numbers, dates and datetimes) and the primary and foreign keys.
+- Create an enriched database schema with the data types of each column (numbers, dates and datetimes) and the primary keys.

 ## How it works?
 Run RMLC is very simple, you only have to define along the  config.json file defining the following properties per each dataset:
 - **databaseName:** The name of your relational database **Is a mandatory parameter**.
 - **url:** The url or a local path where the data are **Is a mandatory parameter**.
 - **format:** The format of the files **Is not a mandatory parameter**.